pavel-borik/GraphApp/API.md

                 ]
             }
         },
-        "queriedentity": {
+        "queried_entity": {
+           "basic_info": { // all the basic_info attributes are REQUIRED
+                "internal_id": // globally unique id
-            "type": // required - displayed in the info card (e.g. Market Balance Area) "Name": // required - displayed in the info card
+                "name": // name of the entity displayed in the info card header "type": // name of the entity displayed in the info card header, e.g. "Market Balance Area", "actions": [
-            //... other attributes...
+                    {
+                        "type": // Actions for entity, also the label of corresponding button (for example "Edit") "url":  // target url
                     },
+                ]
+            },
+            "detail": {
+                //...all the attributes that should be displayed in the info card...
+            }
+        },
-        "graph": { //connectivity data for visjs
+        "graph": { // connectivity data for visjs, REQUIRED "nodes": [
-            "nodes": [
                 {
-                    "id": //required by Visjs - must be unique "label": // displays name of the node in the graph "group": // required - dictates the settings of the group of nodes (e.g. color, highlight color) "title": // displays in a tooltip, can be html markup },
+                   "id": // required by Visjs - must be unique "label": // displays name of the node in the graph "group": // required - dictates the settings of the group of nodes (e.g. color, highlight color) "direction": "to",
+                    "type": "ro", // request parameter type, used to create a URL for getDetail endpoint "validity_start": // used for node filtering, YYYY-MM-DDTHH:MM format "validity_end": // used for node filtering, YYYY-MM-DDTHH:MM format "title": // displays in a tooltip, can be html markup },
                 //...other nodes to be displayed...
             ],
             "links": [
                 {
-                    "from": //id of a node, required by Visjs "to": //id of a node, required by Visjs },
+                    "from": // id of a node, required by Visjs "to": // id of a node, required by Visjs },
                 //...other links between nodes...
             ]